bondy-io/bondy_docs/docs/reference/configuration/index.md

 # Overview
 > Learn how to configure Bondy to match your particular needs.
-The following reference material covers evertyhing from single node to multi-node cluster deployments.{.definition}
+The following reference material covers everything from single node to multi-node cluster deployments.{.definition}